teyinlml/minliangliu.github.io/_pages/about.md

 I am currently working as a Postdoctoral Fellow at the [Wallace H. Coulter Department of Biomedical Engineering](https://bme.gatech.edu/bme/), Georgia Institute of Technology and Emory University.
 I received my Ph.D. degree in Mechanical Engineering from [Georgia Institute of Technology](https://www.gatech.edu/), in 2020.
 Previously, I received a B.Eng. degree in Mechatronic Engineering from [Zhejiang University](https://www.zju.edu.cn/english/), in 2015.

-My research interests lie primarily in the area of constitutive modeling for soft fibrous tissues:
+My research interests span the fields of cardiovascular biomechanics, computational modeling, inverse methods, and machine learning.
+My current projects focus on the following areas:
 * Machine learning surrogate models for fast computational analysis;
 * Patient-specific modeling of arterial growth and remodeling;
 * Physics-informed machine learning for constitutive modeling and personalized computation;